DBCDK/content-first/README.md

     $ cp envproduction.env current.env
     $ npm run start-server

+## Build server

+Use the [exclude list](./archive-excludes.txt) when the build server makes an archive file of the result of the build.
+Use like this:

+     tar -X archive-excludes.txt -cz -f $JOB_BASE_NAME-$BUILD_NUMBER.tar.gz .

 ## Environments

 The backend service controlled by environment variables.
 Most scripts assume that such variables are set in your local file `current.env`.
 If you are just running the system on your own machine during development, you can most likely just use an empty `current.env`, but it has to exist.
 The [`env`](env/) directory holds templates for other used configurations.
 If you need to tweak settings, the application obeys the following environment variables.